 The department actively seeks ways to enhance learning and teaching.
-For instance, we have used the (S)tructure of (O)bserved (L)earning (O)utcomes framework to encourage students to self- and peer-assess their work with greater frequency and accuracy.
-This has meant that students are increasingly confident about assessing their progress and steps for improvement.
+For instance, we have used the (S)tructure of (O)bserved (L)earning (O)utcomes framework to plan and sequence lessons.
 The use of graphic organisers linked to the SOLO framework has also provided further support for students to organise their thoughts and ideas cogently; and complements our literacy strategy.
 Likewise, the use of additional resources linked to the SOLO framework has provided students the opportunity to make broader and deeper connections between geographical processes.
 For instance, the use of hexagons in lessons encourages students to make a wide range of links.
 An example of this is in solving mysteries, as it provides a context for students to realise that outcomes can be interpreted differently and encourages them to think in an increasingly abstract way.
 Observations and outcomes following the application of this framework in the department have been shared via workshops, an article, and co-authored book with Pam Hook [an educationalist, based in New Zealand].